mostav02/me_cleaner_wiki/Internal-flashing-with-OEM-firmware.md

 Now just use me_cleaner on the firmware:

-     $ python me_cleaner.py -O modified_firmware.bin original_firmware.bin
+     $ python me_cleaner.py -S -O modified_firmware.bin original_firmware.bin

-This will create a modified_firmware.bin file which contains the untouched OEM BIOS and a modified ME image.
+This will create a modified_firmware.bin file which contains the untouched OEM BIOS, a modified ME image and a flash descriptor with the HAP/AltMeDisable bit set.

 ## Flash the modified image